-- 19. Turn the crank around and ensure that the gap between all teeth are at about 0.8mm. - 20.
+- 19. Rotate the crank and ensure that the air gap between all 12 teeth is at about 0.8mm. - 20.
 Apply medium strength 'blue' Loctite and tighten the sensor nut and the grub screw to lock the sensor into place.
+The grub screw must be flush to the surface.